Phantas0s/ottosocial/README.md

 **NOTES**:

-* If `logpath` is not filled, the default output is your shell.
+* If `logpath` is not filled, the default output will be the shell.
+I advise you to use a logpath and tailing it at all time to see every errors.
 * If `verify` is `true`, ottosocial will stop if one (or more) tweets are invalid.

-You can either way use flags or a configuration file.
+You can either way use flags, a configuration file, or both at the same time.

-## Flags
+## Using flags

-If you don't want to use a configuration file, you'll need to precise every required configuration field directly when you launch ottosocial.
+If you use only flags, you'll need to precise every required configuration field directly when you launch ottosocial.

 For example: